NBA Rumors: Kevin Love Could Be Headed To Heat For Andre Iguodala, Kelly Olynyk, And Two First-Round Picks

 “Both first-round picks the Cavs would receive in this trade would be valuable trade assets moving forward and if they hold onto the picks, they will be able to get two high-level talents to add to their young core.
 With a young core of Collin Sexton, Darius Garland and now Isaac Okoro already, the Cavaliers seem to be ahead of schedule in terms of rebuilding, but are still a long ways away from being a playoff team.
 Being able to have two impact veterans like Iguodala and Olynyk could be beneficial to this team’s growth, as well as two possible players they could flip again for more draft picks.”

 Meanwhile, sacrificing two future first-round selections to acquire an injury-riddled veteran like Love would undeniably be a huge gamble for the Heat.
 However, when he’s in perfect shape, Love would be an incredible addition to the Heat.
 His arrival in South Beach would make them a far more dangerous team on the offensive end of the floor.
-Aside from being a very reliable scoring option next to Butler, he would also give them another legitimate threat from the three-point range and a great rebounder.
+Aside from being a very reliable scoring option next to Butler, he would also give them another legitimate threat from three-point range and a great rebounder.

-Love may remain committed to the Cavaliers but at this point in his career, he would be better off playing for a title contender than wasting his prime years mentoring young players on a rebuilding team.
-Joining forces with Butler in Miami would not only give him the opportunity to play again in the playoffs, but also a realistic chance of winning his second championship ring this season.
+Love may remain committed to the Cavaliers, but at this point in his career, he would be better off playing for a title contender than wasting his prime years mentoring young players on a rebuilding team.
+Joining forces with Butler in Miami would not only give him the opportunity to make it to the playoffs again but also a realistic chance of winning his second championship ring.